HypatiaOrg/HySite/README.md

 > [!NOTE]
 > Run only the mongoDB service stand-alone with the following command:
 > ```bash
-> docker compose up mongoDB
+> docker compose up mongo-db
 > ```
 > Or together with the Jupyter notebook service with the following command:
 > ```bash
-> docker compose up mongoDB ipython
+> docker compose up --build mongo-db ipython
 > ```

 ## Docker